 You are the air I breathe.

-Sure, if you take the lyric away from Carol’s smokey voice, her piano, and put it like that, in quotes, on a stark white piece of computer paper, I guess it can sound needy, dependent.
+Sure, if you take the lyric away from Carol’s smokey voice, her piano, and put it like that, in quotes, on a stark white piece of copy paper, I guess it can sound needy, dependent.
 You could say “Natural Woman” is pathetic.

 You could, but you would be wrong.

 A Sunday morning, tea and toast, maybe the newspaper or a movie with her person, her lover.
 She feels, and that’s the key.
-She’s not making a list, setting goals or running for office.
-She’s no make up, behind closed doors, she’s intimate.
+She’s not making a list, setting goals, or running for office.
+She’s no make-up.
+Behind closed doors, she’s intimate.

 That’s why there’s romance.